jdrichardsappacad/react-2021/week-14/practices/03-react-functional-component-creating-lists/README.md

 application.

 With named exports we must always use curly braces and the correct variable name to import the variable.
-Import the moves array from `data.js`
+In `Pokemoves.js` import the moves array from `data.js`

 You are going to list out all of the potential moves of this particular Pokemon.